Chandrahaas-Vadali/mouse-data-analyze/README.md

 10. Calcualte time between clicks for all those arrays where the size of arrays of click up and click down match.
 If time between clicks < threshold value, then classify it as a double click.
 11. Scroll length - add up all the scroll data stored and divide by 120 (distance between one notch to another is 120).
 12. Display all the data.
+13. Write the data into txt files so that they can be analyzed later on.